Meri Shehzadi

 Meri Shehzadi (transl.
 My Princess) is a 2022 Pakistani drama television series written by Zanjabeel Asim Shah, directed by Qasim Ali Mureed and produced by Momina Duraid.
-It is loosely based on the life story of Princess Diana, ex-wife of then Prince and now King Charles III.
+It is loosely based on the life story of Diana, Princess of Wales, ex-wife of then Prince and now King Charles III.
 It stars Urwa Hocane, Ali Rehman Khan, Atiqa Odho and Sonia Mishal with Farhan Saeed in a special appearance.

 It was the final on-screen appearance of veteran actor Qavi Khan before his death in March 2023.

 Plot

 Dania is a quiet, scholastic girl raised by her grandparents with much affection and love as her mother died in her childhood.
 Her grandmother blames her father, Salahuddin as he remarried and ignored his daughter due to his loyalty towards his second wife and their son.
 Her stepmother forbids her father to meet her.

 Chief Minister of the province, Riaz Uddin, the older brother of Salahuddin, due to deteriorated health decides to marry off his son Shehroze with Dania, so that he can stay here permanently, not leaving for U.S.A. and could focus on his political career like him.

 Soon after, Riaz Uddin dies and Dania marries Shehroze.

 On her first wedding night, it is revealed to her that Shehroze already has an American wife, Cam, with whom he has a son also.

-Meri Shehzadi (old name Meri Shehzadi Diana) is based on the true story of Lady Diana Princess of Wales.
+Meri Shehzadi (old name Meri Shehzadi Diana) is based on the true story of Lady Diana, Princess of Wales.